FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6d.md

 #### Exercise 6.21

-Implement voting for anecdotes again using React Query.
+Implement voting for anecdotes using again the React Query.
 The application should automatically render the increased number of votes for the voted anecdote

 </div>